ProvisioInsights/Safnari/README.md

 logical CPUs.
 It does not search for any strings or sensitive data types unless explicitly requested and writes results to a timestamped file named `safnari-<human-readable>-<unix>.json`.

+If only `--exclude-sensitive-data-types` is supplied, Safnari scans all built-in patterns except those excluded.
+When both include and exclude lists are provided, the exclusion list removes types from the inclusion list.
+Custom regex patterns can be added with `--custom-patterns` using a JSON object mapping names to regexes.

 ### Default flags